Bonnie & Clyde The Musical (12A)

 The event will included exclusive pre-recorded content only available in cinemas.

-Exhibition on Screen: Dawn of Impressionism (Cert TBC)
+Exhibition on Screen: Dawn of Impressionism (PG)

 The Impressionists are the most popular group in art history – millions flock every year to marvel at their masterpieces.
 But, to begin with, they were scorned, penniless outsiders.
 1874 was the year that changed everything; the first Impressionists, “hungry for independence”, broke the mould by holding their own exhibition outside official channels.
 Impressionism was born and the art world was changed forever.